Kaixhin/rlenvs/README.md

 [7] Sutton, R. S., & Barto, A. G. (1998). *Reinforcement learning: An introduction* (Vol. 1, No. 1).
 Cambridge: MIT press.
 [8] Sutton, R. S. (1990).
 Integrated architectures for learning, planning, and reacting based on approximating dynamic programming.
 In *Proceedings of the seventh international conference on machine learning* (pp. 216-224).
 [9] Boyan, J., & Moore, A. W. (1995).
 Generalization in reinforcement learning: Safely approximating the value function. *Advances in neural information processing systems*, 369-376.
+[10] Sukhbaatar, S., Szlam, A., Synnaeve, G., Chintala, S., & Fergus, R. (2015).
+MazeBase: A Sandbox for Learning from Games. *arXiv preprint arXiv:1511.07401*.
-[10] Singh, S. P., & Sutton, R. S. (1996).
+[11] Singh, S. P., & Sutton, R. S. (1996).
 Reinforcement learning with replacing eligibility traces. *Machine learning, 22*(1-3), 123-158.
-[11] Robbins, H. (1985).
+[12] Robbins, H. (1985).
 Some aspects of the sequential design of experiments.
 In *Herbert Robbins Selected Papers* (pp. 169-177).
 Springer New York.
-[12] Whittle, P. (1988).
+[13] Whittle, P. (1988).
 Restless bandits: Activity allocation in a changing world. *Journal of applied probability*, 287-298.
-[13] Sutton, R. S. (1988).
+[14] Sutton, R. S. (1988).
 Learning to predict by the methods of temporal differences. *Machine learning, 3*(1), 9-44.
-[14] Dietterich, T. G. (2000).
+[15] Dietterich, T. G. (2000).
 Hierarchical Reinforcement Learning with the MAXQ Value Function Decomposition.
 In *Journal of Artificial Intelligence Research*.